 - Fresh cracked black pepper

-- Slice the zucchini into even 1/4-inch thick slices.
-Lay out single layers of zucchini slices on baking sheet pans.
+Lay the zucchini slices into single layers on baking sheet pans.
 (Do not line the baking sheet pans with wax paper or parchment.
 They will burn.)
 Lightly brush the zucchini slices with olive oil and season with salt and pepper.
 Flip over the slices and repeat for the other side.